 With our large collection we know from client feedback that it can be difficult to find items in the current library buildings where shelves are often very full.
 In the LRS items will be securely stored and able to be delivered in a matter of minutes, usually much faster than locating the item on an open shelf yourself.

 For the newer, high-use items which will still be held on open shelves, the reduced number of items should make it easier to browse and locate items in the collection.
 The LRS is also able to store over four times as many print items in a given space than conventional open shelving, so there are also sustainability benefits.

 The Library Retrieval System has the capacity to store around 1 million items, and at our current acquisition rate will reach full capacity by 2040.

-The items in the LRS will be protected from fire and water damage through the design of the building and the nature of the system itself.
+The items in the LRS are protected from fire and water damage through the design of the building and the nature of the system itself.
 Both are subject to meeting strict building code conditions to prevent such damage.

 As part of the Thomas Street Building project, the LRS building benefits from a number of green features.
 The underground environment is relatively stable and helps us work towards minimising heating and cooling costs.

-The requested item will be kept on the holdshelf for you for up to 7 days.
+Items will be held at Open Reserve for up to 7 days.

-Industry has used the same system for decades.
-It is extremely reliable.
+The system is reliable, tested, and has been used by industry for decades.
 When a problem does occur, it generally affects only one of our six cranes, or one/sixth of our low use collection.
-Our staff will be trained to handle these minor problems, and will usually have the system operational within 15 minutes.
+Our staff are trained to handle these minor problems, and will usually have the issue corrected within 15 minutes.